mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

      ;code to execute only if the condition was false }

-In the example below, we assign the appropriate time of day to the “%time” variable.
+In the example below, we assign the appropriate time of day to the "%time" variable.
 We then displayed the result to the screen.
 We used an if statement to check if the time (just the hours) is less than 10.
 If true, set %time to day, else, set %time to morning.
-Depending on the time of day for you, the result will be “Good morning!” or “Good day!”.
+Depending on the time of day for you, the result will be "Good morning!" or "Good day!".

 .. code:: text